sanskrit/raw_etexts_english/blogs/manasataramgini/2014-12-28_some-trivia-on-equilateral-triangles-and-the-like-2.md

 +++
-title = "Some trivia on equilateral triangles and thexa0like"
+title = "Some trivia on equilateral triangles and the like"

 +++
 One may ask why one needs to revisit elementary geometry that was